-However you may choose not to work with clients who reveal they have beliefs or behaviours that may be completely unacceptable to you personally or or in conflict with your values or that you do not feel comfortable with.
+However, you may choose not to work with clients who reveal they have beliefs or behaviours that may be completely unacceptable to you, in conflict with your values or that you do not feel comfortable with.

-Relevant to this point on coaching skills is to know your limits as a coach and when you should acknowledge with a prospective client that you are not a good match to a prospective client, or may need to refer them on to a therapist or a consultant.
+Know your limits as a coach and recognise when you should acknowledge with a prospective client that you are not a good match or may need to refer them to a therapist or a consultant.

-One of the vital personal life coaching skills is to develop great observation and listening techniques?
-That is to hear or observe what is often NOT being said and hone in on the real issues.
+One of the most important life coaching skills is to develop great observation and listening techniques.
+This involves hearing or observing what is often NOT being said and honing in on the real issues that the client has.

-As a coaching skill you must be able to hold in check your natural desire to advise,
+One of the most important life coaching skills is to be able to hold in check your natural desire to advise,

 I believe you may make suggestions sometimes to get the client thinking but it should never be presented as advice rather as an option for them to consider.

 Have you been coached yourself?

-If not I would really recommend recommend having a few coaching sessions with a trained life coach.
+If not I strongly recommend having a few coaching sessions with a trained life coach.
 Make sure the coach you choose has been trained by a reputable coaching school.
 Experiencing good coaching from a qualified coach will give you a good taste of what life coaching is really about.